BJS-kr/animalized-client/README.md

 # Introduction

 This is Animalized-client.
 Animalized is multi-player realtime battle simulation game.
 You can play this client with [animalized-server](https://github.com/BJS-kr/animalized-server).
-Also, **Animalized** project is highly focused on the server, not the client.
+Also, **Animalized** project is mainly focused on the server.
 So, if you have interests in this project, please visit [animalized-server](https://github.com/BJS-kr/animalized-server).

 # Build